 Here’s one of many poems I wrote during downtime.

-A beautiful family picked me up on the side of the road in Lihue (Kaua’i), Hawaii.
+On Friday the 13th, I had a very lucky day hitchhiking.
+A beautiful family picked me up on the side of the road in Lihue, Kaua’i, Hawaii.
 They even gave me $10 for the bus fare.
-I left them a copy of this poem underneath the bus bench they dropped me off at…hopefully they received it Mahalo!
+I left them this original poem underneath the bus bench they dropped me off at…hopefully they received it 🙂 Mahalo!

 prompt: “I have traveled the earth with only a slight, compact bag at my shoulders that held a camera, enough clothes for tomorrow.
 I have dwelled and dined in cities where a constant flow of human traffic streaks by, as seen through a window.
-I have wandered endless fields that stretch to the horizon like the blue Pacific. and I am left to wonder, where is home?”
+I have wandered endless fields that stretch to the horizon like the blue Pacific. and I am left to wonder, where … Continue reading “MINDFUL OF HOME”